mebusy/notes/dev_notes/AI_CS188_Hidden_Markov_Models.md

 So what are we gonna do ?

 We are going to replace the idea of a probability distribution that for each possible value of X returns your number -- was a lookup table for every state you get a numbe.
 Instead we're going to keep around a collection of hypotheses that may or may not be correct , and the hypotheses are going to embody a distribution as samples.
-So it's going to look something like this -- you got a map and instead of each 10cm² piece of that map having a tiny probability attached ot it, I'm just going to have 300 places I might be.
+So it's going to look something like this :  you got a map ,and instead of each 10cm² piece of that map,  having a tiny probability attached on it, I'm just going to have 300 places I might be.
 Now if I look these samples I don't exactly know where I am.
 Each sample says something different but I would guess that I'm somewhere in the upper right.
 And that's the idea.

 ---